|

 arts may occur cockling and distortion.

-Deterioration is inevitable because
+Deterioration is inevitable because East Asian

-pigments, both as water colors, and white shell
+both as water colors, and white shell pigments

-pigments in animal glue.
-Their colors are
+in animal glue.
+Their colors are fragile or

-fragile or sensitive to sun light and humidity;
+sensitive to sun light and humidity; moreover,

-moreover, the glues are often attacked by
+the glues are often attacked by various bugs and

-various bugs and vermins.
-Because of no
+vermins.
+Because of no protective coating, there

-damage by oxidation and inappropriate handling.
+is the danger of damage by oxidation and

-Therefore, many "gokusai" paintings (meaning
+"gokusai" paintings (meaning literary very

-literary very colorful) in mineral pigments
+colorful) in mineral pigments including gold,

-by flaking.
-Despite the deterioration most Asian
+Despite the deterioration most Asian people

-people admire toned and showing effects of aging
+admire toned and showing effects of aging

 colors, regarding as a mystery of the east.

-A good example is Japanese screen(panel)
+A good example is Japanese screen (panel)

 painting of Mt.
 Fuji in the snow by Tanyu Kano,